Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Motivation and derivation of HAM

 \section{Motivation and derivation of HAM}

-We derive our novel optimization step by building on insights from the implicit bias of recently developed sparsification methods.
-These methods have exploited a reparameterization of the neural network: They replace each weight $x$ with a product of two weights $m \odot w$, where $\odot$ is the Hadamard or pointwise product.
-For this reparameterization, it is known that stochastic noise and weight decay induce sparsity; that is, an implicit $L_1$ penalty \citep{pesme2021implicit, jacobs2024maskmirrorimplicitsparsification} and thus implicit bias towards sparser solutions.
-We now restate the induced gradient flow (where the learning rate $\eta \rightarrow 0$) of this reparameterization.
+We derive our novel optimization step by building on insights from the implicit bias of recently developed sparse training methods.
+These methods have exploited a reparameterization of the neural network: They replace each weight $\bm{\theta}$ with a product of two weights $\bm m \odot \bm w$, where $\odot$ is the Hadamard product, i.e., a pointwise multiplication.
+For this reparameterization, it is known that stochastic noise and weight decay induce sparsity by an implicit $L_1$ penalty \citep{pesme2021implicit, jacobs2024maskmirrorimplicitsparsification}.
+The next paragraphs restate the induced gradient flow of this reparameterization (where the learning rate $\eta \rightarrow 0$).
+Note that $\bm u^2$ abreviates $\bm u^{\odot 2}$.